abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Chase and Simon - Perception in chess.md

 In {de Groot} ({1965})’s experiments, chess masters could {reliably reconstruct chess boards} after only 5 seconds of viewing (novices couldn’t at all)—but critically, they couldn’t {reconstruct _random_ chess boards}.

-The authors suspect that de Groot’s results mean chess masters have an {ordinary limited} [Span of working memory](https://notes.andymatuschak.org/z3zo16mx2Dp3PB4J1ty1DGy), but that they perceive chess boards with {larger “chunk” sizes ([“Chunks” in human cognition](https://notes.andymatuschak.org/zXxUPAFZBthh97wAKBEj7Tq), [Human channel capacity increases with bits-per-chunk](https://notes.andymatuschak.org/zRTbHLYsFnL2hThAZL6tVqD))}.
-The implication is that chess mastery comes from {internalizing increasingly sophisticated representations of the board ([Recoding can increase chunk size](https://notes.andymatuschak.org/z3p78NbwsU2Pi1t3Q24psfB))}.
+The authors suspect that de Groot’s results mean chess masters have an {ordinary limited} [[Span of working memory]], but that they perceive chess boards with {larger “chunk” sizes ([[Chunks in human cognition|“Chunks” in human cognition]], [[Human channel capacity increases with bits-per-chunk]])}.
+The implication is that chess mastery comes from {internalizing increasingly sophisticated representations of the board ([[Recoding can increase chunk size]])}.

 They ran two experiments to test this hypothesis, using a master chess player, an advanced chess player, and a beginner.